alstat/StochMCMC.jl/README.md

 # StochMCMC.jl
 *A Julia package for Stochastic Gradient Markov Chain Monte Carlo*

 This package is part of my master's thesis entitled **Bayesian Autoregressive Distributed Lag** *via* **Stochastic Gradient Hamiltonian Monte Carlo** or BADL-SGHMC.
-However, as the title of this says, this package aims to accomodate other Stochastic Gradient MCMCs in the near future.
+However as the title says, this package aims to accomodate other Stochastic Gradient MCMCs in the near future.
 At the latest, the following are the MCMC algorithms available:

 1. Metropolis-Hasting
 2. Hamiltonian Monte Carlo